jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

     download: ''
     link_url: ''
     link_text: ''
-  text_block: In its tenth year, the Industry Leaders Roundtable brings together thought
+  text_block: In its twelfth year, the Industry Leaders Roundtable brings together
-    leaders in organizational psychology, sociology, law, architecture and engineering to change culture by providing research, information and action-oriented programs to achieve greater representation of women in the AEC industries.
+    thought leaders in organizational psychology, sociology, law, architecture and engineering to change culture by providing research, information and action-oriented programs to achieve greater representation of women in the AEC industries.
 - template: miscellaneous-block
   miscellaneous: |-
     ## **Why attend?**